-- You will need to insert [Internet] at the end of the title, indicating you accessed the resource online - You will need to insert [cited Year Month Day] after the year of publication, telling the reader exactly when you accessed the resource - You will need to finish the reference with the statement 'Available from:' and the full URL where you accessed the resource, this tells the reader exactly where you accessed the resource
+- You will need to insert [Internet] at the end of the title, indicating you accessed the resource online - You will need to insert [cited Year Month Day] after the year of publication, telling the reader exactly when you accessed the resource.
+The month is abbreviated to its common three letter format for example March is written as Mar and September is written as Sep - You will need to finish the reference with the statement 'Available from:' and the full URL where you accessed the resource, this tells the reader exactly where you accessed the resource

 It is important to provide information on when and where you accessed an online resource because information published online can be moved and/or changed far more quickly than that in print publications.
-Vancouver uses the convention [cited Year Month Date] to indicate the date that you accessed the resource.
+Vancouver uses the convention [cited Year Month Day] to indicate the date that you accessed the resource.